kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/06_hello_world_Pods/transcript.md

 $ curl http://172.17.0.8
 ```

 This time it worked.
 That's because the pod's ip address is part of the kube cluster's internal network.
-So this curl command will only work if you run it from inside somewhere inside the kube cluster, such as from another pod in the kube cluster, or from any kube cluster nodes that has the kube-proxy component on it.
+So this curl command will only work if you run it from inside somewhere inside the kube cluster, such as from another pod, or from any nodes that has the kube-proxy component running on it.

-You need to do a bit more work to make the pod accessible from outside the kube cluster.
-Such as create a service object, which we'll do in the next video.
+The main way to make a pod externally accessible, is by creating a service object, we'll do in the next video.

 In the meantime there's a few other things I wanted to show you.
-First you can commands inside your pod using the exec command:
+First, you can commands inside your pod using the exec command:

 ```bash
 kubectl exec pod-httpd -c cntr-httpd -- ls -l